 The Honolulu Museum of Art is no stranger to artist-in-residency programs.
 From 1965 to 1973, high-profile artists such as Adja Yunkers, Kurt Kranz, Matsumi Kanemitsu, Cleve Gray and John Hultberg came to the museum where they taught classes, created work in a studio, and had a solo exhibition.

-Four artists are chosen for the year to create an installation or body of work on at Spalding House's outdoor Surface Gallery and offer museum visitors the chance to observe and engage in the creative process.
+Four artists are chosen for the year to create an installation or body of work in Spalding House's outdoor Surface Gallery and offer museum visitors the chance to observe and engage in the creative process.
 Artists in Residence also receive studio visits and critiques from curatorial staff and local arts professionals.
 Come and see the artists at work—you’ll gain insight into the creative process.

-For information on the music program, contact Taylour Chang, Doris Duke Theater Manager at firstname.lastname@example.org, 808-532-3033.
+For information about the program, contact Taylour Chang at email@example.com, or 808-532-3033